UzmaSayyeda/Project01/README.md

 - Pandas
 - Numpy
 - Matplotlin
-- Scipy, stats module.
+- Scipy, stats module
 - Seaborn
 - Plotly.graph_objects
-- Plotly. express.
+- Plotly. express

 ### Tool(s) required:
-- Jupyter notebook, pyviz environment.
+- Jupyter notebook, pyviz environment

 ## Intro
 RAPTOR (Robust Algorithm (using) Player Tracking (and) On/Off Ratings) is a modern-day plus-minus statistical analysis developed by FiveThirtyEight.
 The main component of this system measures the number of points a player contributes to his team’s offense/defense per 100 possessions, relative to a league-average player.